marcelotto/spread2rdf/README.md

 worksheet to be processed.
 It consists of
 - the keyword ```worksheet```,
-- followed by a the name of the worksheet used in the spreadsheet as a string,
+- followed by the name of the worksheet used in the spreadsheet as a string,
 - a list of named parameters (described below),
 - and a block with column or column block definitions or arbitrary cell processing as in the ```Settings``` worksheet above.